[NEW INSIGHT] 6 ways to build executive visibility without burning out

 This is why companies spend billions on CX technology every year to map customer pain points, respond to feedback, and offer personalised services.

-But while customer satisfaction is a priority for the modern-day business, it wasn’t always in the past.
+But while customer satisfaction is a priority for modern businesses, it wasn’t always the case.

-In fact, customer-centricity is such a recent trend that there’s still huge potential for experimentation and innovation within CX technology, particularly concerning blockchain.
+In fact, customer-centricity is such a recent trend that there’s still huge potential for experimentation and innovation within CX technology, particularly with blockchain.

-In an ideal future, access to blockchain could assure customers that the services or products they buy are always fair-priced, legitimate, and responsibly sourced.
+In an ideal future, access to blockchain could lead to far more fair-priced, legitimate, and responsibly sourced products and services.

-Businesses, meanwhile, would benefit from expanding their customer base through the seamless, global transaction blockchain could process.
+Businesses, meanwhile, could benefit from expanding their customer base through the seamless, global transactions that blockchain can facilitate.

 This would inevitably solidify customer trust and open new revenue streams in ways not possible before.

-So, while many businesses continue to oppose blockchain, it's likely because they haven't grasped how transformative it could be to their bottom line.
+So while many businesses remain wary of blockchain, it’s likely because they haven’t yet grasped its potential to transform their bottom line.

-While blockchain technology can bring transformative benefits to customers and businesses, it needs to be made scalable.
+While blockchain technology can bring transformative benefits to customers and businesses, it still needs to become more scalable.

-To solve this problem, leaders would need to give more visibility to tools such as the Lightning Network, which prevents network congestion by processing user transactions off-chain and settling them on-chain.
+To address this challenge, leaders should highlight tools like the Lightning Network, which alleviates network congestion by processing transactions off-chain and settling them on-chain.

-Without such solutions and the visible leadership to market them, blockchain within a highly commercial and normalised setting may never become viable.
+Without such solutions, and the visible leadership to promote them, blockchain may never become viable in highly commercial, mainstream settings.

-So, it's crucial that thought leaders start to set the pace.
+So, it's crucial that thought leaders set the pace.